arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 By completing this hands-on lab you have learned how to:

-* Create a Storage Account.
+* Create a Storage Account
-* Enable Geo-Replication.
+* Enable Geo-Replication
-* Configure Monitoring metrics for your account.
+* Configure Monitoring metrics for your account
-* Configure Logging for each service.
+* Configure Logging for each service
-* Consume Storage Services from a Web Application.
+* Consume Storage Services from a Web Application
-* Create and consume Shared Access Signatures.
+* Create and consume Shared Access Signatures
-* Enhance Shared Access Signatures by using Stored Access Policies.
+* Enhance Shared Access Signatures by using Stored Access Policies

 ---